Crush Deadlines, Beat Writer's Block and Unlock Creativity

 L-Theanine

-A must-have nootropic for writers, L-Theanine can help writers excel in many important cognitive areas.
-Studies have shown it can promote Alpha brainwaves, a brain state synonymous with creative thinking and wakeful relaxation.<6>
+A must-have natural nootropic for writers, L-Theanine is an amino acid commonly found in green tea leaves.
+It can help writers excel in many important cognitive areas.
+Studies have shown it can promote Alpha brainwaves, a brain state synonymous with creative thinking, relaxed focus and wakeful relaxation.(6)

-Applied research indicates that people who operate in an alpha brain state experience increased personal creativity, stress reduction, heightened self-awareness, emotional equanimity, and improved work performance.<7>
+Applied research indicates that people who operate in an alpha brain state experience increased personal creative work, stress reduction, heightened self-awareness, emotional equanimity, and improved work performance.(7)

 More on Mind Lab Pro® L-Theanine